monikamikhaiel/Manara-aws-saa-Final-Project/README.md

  - Create a Secret in AWS secret Manager to store RDS credentials

 #### 3.3.
 Compute and Load Balancing Configuration
-  - Create The Launch Template that defines the specifications for instances managed by the ASG along with User Data including a script [UserData] to automate application installation and configuration .
+  - Create The Launch Template that defines the specifications for instances managed by the ASG along with User Data including a script [UserData] to automate application installation and configuration across `multi-AZ` .
   - Create ASG (Desired: 2 ; Minimum: 1 ; Maximum: 4 ) with Target Tracking Scaling Policy use as metric CPUUtilization (for compute-bound apps) or RequestCountPerTarget (from ALB, for load-bound apps).
       The ASG ensures that a minimum number of instances are always running and scales out (adds instances) or scales in (removes instances) based on `load`.
   - Create target group pointing to ASG